• Skip to primary navigation

 • Preheat oven to 400℉.
 Line an oven-safe pan with parchment paper.

 • Whisk your eggs in a mixing bowl.
-Then stir in half of the mozzarella cheese.
+Then stir in a half of a cup of the mozzarella cheese.

 • Pour the mixture into the parchment-paper lined pan.